Indoqa/http-proxy/README.md

 # indoqa-http-proxy

-A simple http proxy that can be used inside a Java Servlet environment like Wicket, JavaSpark etc. or as standalone ServletFilter.
+A simple http proxy that can be used inside Java Servlet environments like Wicket, JavaSpark etc. or inside a ServletFilter.
 Inspired by the simplicity of [node-http-proxy](https://www.npmjs.com/package/http-proxy) it delegates all requests after a *proxyMountPath* to another server definded by *targetBaseUrl*.

 ```java
 HttpProxy httpProxy = new HttpProxyBuilder("/proxy/mount/path", "http://targer.url/mount/path").build();